Tom Maniatis Collection

 Arrangement

-The material was received directly from Maniatis, in most cases still in the order of his original arrangement.
-While the material was organized into series, where possible the original order and original folder titles were preserved.
+The material was received directly from Dr. Maniatis.
+While the material has been organized into series, where possible, the original order and original folder titles were preserved.
 While some material has been reorganized or renamed for consistency and discoverability, on a folder level much of the material maintains Maniatis’ original arrangement.
-Although the majority of the material covers the time that Maniatis was at Harvard, only material directly relating to his tenure there was separated under the Harvard series.
-These include documentation of activity in his research lab, including others who worked there, general administrative concerns, grant applications, and notes from classes that Maniatis taught.
+Although the bulk of the material covers the time that Maniatis was at Harvard, only material directly relating to his tenure there was separated under the Harvard series.
+This includes documentation of activity in his research lab, personnel, general administrative concerns, grant applications, and notes from classes that Maniatis taught.

 Immediate Source of Acquisition

 The collection was donated by Tom Maniatis.
-It was received in 2022 in the form of 55 boxes of material and processed in 2023.
+The first accession was received in 2022 in the form of 55 boxes of material and processed in 2023.
+The second accession was donated by Tom Maniatis in June 2023.
+Accession number TM-2023-15.
+It was processed in 2025.

 Repository Details